awesomeeng/zephjs/docs/API.md

 an image, audio clip, or video, with some element within the components internal content.

-In order for asset() to assoicate you must provide both the CSS Query Selector you want to associate to, and a url or filename to the external asset you want associated.
+In order for asset() to associate, you must provide both the CSS Query Selector you want to associate to, and a url or filename to the external asset you want associated.